kwaldenphd/python-intro/README.md

 ## Comprehension Check

+What are variables, what do they do, how do we create them

+Simple vs composite variables

+Rules for variable names

+What symbol is assignment operator in Python

 ## Application

+Create named variable for each data type in Python using assignment operator

+Check using `print` and `type`

+Answers need to include assignment statement and print/type for each data type
+- Int
+- Float
+- String object
+- Boolean T/F

 # Arithmetic Operators

 Table of arithmetic operators (define them, show examples)
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Modulus
+- Exponents
+- Floor division

 Try stuff in console (raw output, using Python as a calculator)

 Then connect into variables/assignment
 - INTRODUCE LANGUAGE OF EXPRESSIONS

+ALSO MENTION ORDER OF OPERATIONS (PEDMAS)

 ## Comprehension Check

+Sample math problems, what would be correct output for....
+- Modulus operator
+- Exponent operator
+- Integer/floor division
+- Example that involves order of operations

+Show example of arithmetic operator and assignment statement, what terms/concepts/statements apply to this
+- Example of simple vs composite
+- Expression/assignment/statement language
+- Something about data type

 ## Application

+Explain each / show example
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Modulus
+- Exponents
+- Floor division

+Check comprehension text on `/` vs `//` with example

+TEMPERATURE CONVERSION EQUATION (word problem)

+Making change (from set amount)

 # Concatenation